nx-lr/protea/README.md

 """
 ```

 Both examples compile into `"line1\n line2\n line3"`.
-Note that spacing to the right of the leading line is maintained, but spacing to the left is stripped off in the string literal.
+Spacing to the right of the leading line is maintained but spacing to the left is stripped.

 Double-quoted strings can contain the following escape sequences, as shown in the table below.
 All escape sequences are case-insensitive.